liray-unendlich/vps/README.md

 }
 ```

-We're looking at the *blocks*, and need that to be the latest block in the blockchain.
+We're looking at the *blocks* and need that to be the latest block in the blockchain.
 You can check your local wallet to see the latest block by hovering over the green check mark.

 <img src="docs/images/masternode_vps/check-blocks-number.png" alt="checking syncing status" class="inline"/>

 Once your masternode has synced up to the latest block, go to next step.
-The syncing process may take 15-30 minutes or more as the ZENZO blockchain grows.
+The syncing process may take 15-30 minutes or more as the ZENZO (ZNZ) Blockchain grows.
 You can keep checking progress with the command above, by pressing the up arrow and Enter to repeat it.

 ## Start Masternode
-Go to the debug console of your ZENZO wallet **[Tools->Debug Console]** and enter the following command, replacing **mn-alias** with the name of the masternode in the Alias column of the Masternodes tab:
+Go to the debug console of your ZENZO (ZNZ) wallet **[Tools->Debug Console]** and enter the following command, replacing **mn-alias** with the name of the masternode in the Alias column of the Masternodes tab:

 ```
 startmasternode alias false mn-alias